sverx/devkitSMS/assets2banks/README.md

 Here's an example of a short (but feature complete) configuration file:
 ```
 # assets2banks.cfg example file
-# this is a line comment
+# this is a comment

 # next line starts an asset group:
 {